General workflow

 New tasks should be moved to KANBAN board and also to issues/Sprint

-@deyaa is product owner and will make sure issues/list contains prioritized and groomed tasks that could be suitable for everyones skills
+The product owner makes sure issues/list contains prioritized and groomed tasks that could be suitable for everyones skills